The Hungry Woman: A Mexican Medea

 The cast will predominately comprise Chicanx, Latinx, and Native American women and TGNCI+ folx.
 People of all races, ethnicities, genders, sexualities, religions, nationalities, abilities, and experiences more than welcome to audition.

 The Hungry Woman: A Mexican Medea has been made possible with support from a Women at Yale Arts Grant as part of the 50 Women At Yale 150 Celebration.
-Other co-sponsors include: Classics Department; Yale Center for the Study of Race, Indigeneity, and Transnational Migration; Yale Women’s Center; Women Faculty Forum; WGSS and LGBTS Programs.
+Other co-sponsors include: the Yale Classics Department Kellogg Fund; Yale Center for the Study of Race, Indigeneity, and Transnational Migration; Yale Women’s Center; Women Faculty Forum; WGSS and LGBTS Programs.

 Performance Dates & Times